Melodie97/AI-Notebook/README.md

 ### Outreachy Kindly application task

-* Creating and customising an AI Platform Notebooks instance using Google Compute Engine
+* Creating an AI Platform Notebooks instance using Google Compute Engine
-* Tracking notebooks code with git, directly integrated into AI Platform Notebooks, and also through CLI
+* Connect BigQuery natality dataset to your notebook
-* Using a BigQuery dataset (natality)
+* Tracking notebook with git and also using Terminal
-* Working through process of training a TensorFlow model
+* Training a TensorFlow model
-* Using the What-If Tool within the notebook to visualise the data
+* Using the What-If Tool feature in Codelab